SCADA CER · M1 · The Designation 0

 What to do with Log-2.

 You have to make a call.
 The sensor-fault entry was filed Tier 4, no notification required.
-Six months later, with the directive in force, you have the option to file a retrospective Article 15 notification, the option to escalate the matter to the parent company without filing publicly, the option to pursue it further internally before deciding, or the option to accept Mateo's classification and move on.
+Six months later, with the directive in force, your options are: file a retrospective Article 15 notification, escalate to the parent company without filing publicly, pursue it internally first, or accept Mateo's classification and move on.
 Each costs something.
 Each protects something else.

 Article 15 retrospective notification, filed